shaka-project/shaka-packager/docs/source/options/raw_key_encryption_options.rst

 --pssh <hex string>

     One or more concatenated PSSH boxes in hex string format.
-If neither this flag nor --additional_protection_systems is specified, a
+If neither this flag nor --protection_systems is specified, a
     `v1 common PSSH box <https://goo.gl/s8RIhr>`_ will be generated.